alexmercerind/alexmercerind.github.io/blog/2022-05-21-cpp-future-async-sync-multi-threading.md

 A std::future came to life!
 Hey, I'll be first on the console!
 Hello from std::future & I'm 2 seconds late!
-a_variable_declared_outside: 69420
 ```

 :::warning

-Always keep a reference accessible to yo to the `std::future` returned by the `std::async`.
+Always keep a reference accessible to the `std::future` returned by the `std::async`.
 Otherwise, your function passed will not launch on separate thread & just execute sync-ly.

 The other day, I was spawning `std::future`s to do various things concurrently in a `for-loop` and noticed that everything was being executed synchronously.
 Then I came to know that I need to store their reference somewhere to be able to access them later.
 Added a `std::vector<std::future<void>>` in my case (where I pushed all returned `std::future`s).